Il pistolero segnato da Dio: Production

-Il pistolero segnato da dio directed the film under his name he used for Westerns Calvin Jackson Padget.
+Ferroni directed Il pistolero segnato da dio under the name he used for Westerns, Calvin Jackson Padget.
 It was filmed at Elios Studios and on location in Rome.
-Richard Stapley spoke about the film stating he was introduced to the film by his agents who told him Ferroni was a "first-class director" and that Stapley would "have a great time working with him."
-Stapley recalled he was furious with the director as he was cast as "the baddie, which was not the most important part.
+Richard Stapley spoke about the film, stating that his agents told him Ferroni was a "first-class director", whom he would "have a great time working with him."
+Stapley recalled that he was furious with the director, as he was cast as "the baddie, which was not the most important part.
 I had never played a baddie before, but he told me that I would enjoy it, it's always more fun to play the villain."
 Stapley described the film a having a moderate budget and a considerably longer shooting schedule, recalling that it lasted over six weeks.